llvm/llvm-project/libcxx/docs/Modules.rst

     Clang 17 or later and CMake 3.26 or later.

   * Use the installed modules.
 This requires Clang 18.1.2 or later and a recent build of CMake.
-The CMake changes will be part CMake 3.30.
+The CMake changes will be part of CMake 3.30.
 This method requires you or your distribution to enable module installation.

 Using the local build